Serhioromano/bootstrap-calendar/README.md

 	</body>
 	</html>

+Bootstrap Calendar depends on [jQuery](http://jquery.com/) and [underscore.js](http://underscorejs.org/) used as template engine.
 For calendar you only have to include `calendar.css` and `calendar.js` and calendar language `en-GB.js` file.

 ### Feed with events

-To feed calendar with events you need to provide URL where AJAX request will be made.
+To feed calendar with events you need to provide URL where AJAX request will be sent.

-	var calendar = $('#calendar').calendar({url:'/api/events.php'});
+	var calendar = $('#calendar').calendar({events_url:'/api/events.php'});

-It will post to variables there `start` and `end` which will tell you what period is required.
+It will `POST` two variables there `start` and `end` which will tell you what period is required.
 You have to return it in JSON structure like this

 	{
 		"success": 1,